dorazhao99/starter-modules/programsheets/hci23-spring25.md

 - CS 161

 #### Depth; Track and Electives (25 units and seven courses minimum)
-- CS 147
-- CS 247 (any suffix)
+- Track Requirement A: CS 147 and CS 247 (any suffix) and CS 347
-- CS 347
-- CS 142 or CS 147L
+- Track Requirement B: CS 142 or CS 147L
-- Course from HCI Mezzanine (CS 177, 278, or 448B)
+- Track Requirement C: Course from HCI Mezzanine (CS 177, 278, or 448B)
-- Elective from HCI Mezzanine (CS 177, 278, or 448B) or Track Elective (CS 177, CS 194H, CS 206, CS 210A, CS 247 (any suffix not satisfying Track Req A), CS 377 (any suffix for three or more units))
+- Track Electives 1: Course from HCI Mezzanine (CS 177, 278, or 448B) or from Track Elective (CS 177, CS 194H, CS 206, CS 210A, CS 247 (any suffix not satisfying Track Req A), CS 377 (any suffix for three or more units))
-- Elective from HCI Mezzanine, Track Elective, or General CS Elective
+- Track Elective 2: Course from HCI Mezzanine, Track Elective, or General CS Elective
-- Optional elective from Track Electives or General CS Electives
+- Optional Elective: Course from Track Electives or General CS Electives

 ##### Course Info
 - General CS Electives: